Middle School at BVP

 In middle school, we spend a great deal of time on non-cognitive skills and providing supports for developing healthy habits that lay the foundation for our scholars to grow into independent learners.
 Our scholars’ days are formatted as many of us remember our middle school days and start with advisory (or homeroom as you may know it) where they “drop everything and read” (DEAR) every day.
 Scholars rotate from class to class with their “home group” of peers for classes and receive lessons from teachers who are content experts.

-While this structure is somewhat traditional, we have expanded on some blocks, such as the time allotted for English Language Arts (ELA) to allow for both reading a shared text and writing.
+While this structure is somewhat traditional, we have expanded on some blocks, such as the time allotted for English Language Arts (ELA), to allow for both reading shared texts and writing.

 Our school year is divided into trimesters and so electives and enrichments are offered on that basis to allow scholars three separate opportunities for new electives within a school year.

 To manage behavior, our middle school scholars experience positive intervention and supports to teach them how to self-monitor and take responsibility for their own behavior.

 Time is not a commodity at BVP; time is golden.
 We have a longer day, a longer year, and we tap into Saturdays and school breaks.

 There’s no time to waste, and that is perhaps one of our most deeply held beliefs.

 At the middle school level, daily instruction includes: